Moving with the Honor Rhythm

 How do we move with the Honor Rhythm?

 We say "Yes!"
 Our first step as we start moving with the Honor Rhythm is to look at Jesus carrying his cross and say, "Yes, that is my King!
-Yes, that man, beaten to a pulp by the establishment, that man, about to be nailed to a stake and hung up to die, that man is my King!
-Yes, that man really is the One God chose and sent to save the world, and he is doing it right now!
+Yes, that man, beaten to a pulp by the establishment, that man, about to be unjustly nailed to a stake and hung up to die, that man is my King!
+Yes, that man really is the One God chose and sent to heal, bless, and connect the world, and he is doing it right now!
 Yes, put me at the service of that King."
 "SYNC me!" is one way of saying "Yes."

 We keep looking at the story of Jesus carrying his cross.
 This story shows us that God's Messiah would change the world not by crushing evil but by allowing evil to crush him!
 In God's strategy, evil is like a stiff rod that is being used to beat people into submission.
 The Messiah is not a bigger rod that smashes the first rod.
-The Messiah is a person who is built like a rock, and when the rod strikes that person, he is bruised but the rod is broken beyond repair.
+The Messiah is a person who is built like a rock, and when the rod strikes that person, he is bruised but the rod is cracked beyond repair.
 It can never be used again like it was before.
-With the benefit of hindsight, we see that every time that rod struck the Messiah, it got closer to breaking.

 We become honorable finishers, loyal to Jesus.
 When Jesus was arrested, every one of his twelve close followers disgraced themselves and ran off.
 Peter outdid the others by denying three times that he had ever met Jesus!
 But Peter became an honorable finisher, the leader of Jesus's followers, and a martyr several decades later.
 How was that possible?
 Peter was there when the Holy Spirit arrived on that circle of 120 followers of Jesus, and he became a changed man.
 Jesus's Spirit got into him, and the rest is history.

 We don't expect smooth sailing as messengers of Jesus.
-If we expect everyone to honor us because we speak up for Jesus, for love, for blessing, for healing, we have not spent enough time looking at Jesus carrying his cross.
+If we expect everyone to honor us because we speak up for Jesus, for love, for healing, for blessing, for uniting the world, we have not spent enough time looking at Jesus carrying his cross.
 In spite of all the good he did, the authorities still saw Jesus as a threat that had to be stopped.
-There will always be plenty of people, including authorities, who will see us the same way.
+There will always be plenty of people, including authorities, who will see us the same way as we carry on Jesus's campaign.
 They will use their powers of shame, law, or mob action to stop us.

 Moving with the Honor Rhythm - letting it move you; living it out